Related event page

 No. A clear text message or digital invitation with the date, time, address, and RSVP method is sufficient.
 The important thing is that every guest gets the same core information and has an easy way to respond.
 Consistency matters more than formality.

-Send one reminder three to five days before the deadline.
+Send one reminder shortly before the deadline.
 If they still don't respond, a brief personal message is fine.
-Research shows reminders boost response rates from 60 to 90 percent.
-For your planning, count non-responders as unlikely attendees and adjust if they confirm later.
+For planning purposes, count non-responders as unlikely attendees and adjust if they confirm later.

 If your space and food allow it, welcome them graciously.
 To prevent surprises, specify on the invitation whether plus-ones are included.
 Using an RSVP system that asks for a headcount per response helps set expectations clearly before the event.

-Yes — potluck-style housewarmings are among the most common formats.
+Yes, potluck-style housewarmings are among the most common formats.
 Most guests appreciate the chance to contribute.
-Just coordinate loosely so you get a variety of dishes rather than five plates of brownies.
+Coordinate loosely so you get a variety of dishes rather than five plates of brownies.

 Absolutely.
 A housewarming celebrates a new living space, not a mortgage.
 Renters host housewarmings regularly.
 The same planning principles apply: set a date, build a guest list, track responses, and enjoy the party.